Tamar Bridge: 2001–present

 In April 2022, a campaign pressure group known as the Tamar Toll Action Group was formed.
 The group has undertaken a number of peaceful protests with the goal to end tolls on both Tamar Crossings.

 In 2023, the Tamar Bridge Committee announced a hike in prices due to its losses upwards of £2 million per year.
 The proposal received a large number of complaints.

+In 2025, the Committee again announced a price rise via the Tamar Tag, the bridge's cashless payment discount scheme where drivers attach a device to their windscreen that automatically activates the toll gates.
+The committee approved the hike from 80p to £2, more than 150%, in early December.
+Councillors debated the increase later in the month, with one calling it "unjustified, unaffordable, undemocratic".
+Three Plymouth MPs wrote to the committee asking them to reconsider the price increase.
+A spokesperson for Tamar Crossings said charge has not increased from 80p since 2014, despite "significant rises" in running costs.
+The organisation claims that even with the proposed increase, the income will not cover the full cost of the scheme, and that drivers still get a discount on the toll charge.